Home

 Brother Sister Relationships - From Children to Adults

 Brother Sister Relationships often are a mix of love, jealousy, competition and friendship.
+Siblings relationships change with time and are influenced by many factors.

-One of the factors that plays a major role is the age difference.
 Siblings of a similar age are more competitive as children, but generally closer as adults.

 Siblings who are further apart in age are less competitive as children, but generally further apart as adults.